-Buying a place to call your own is a goal many Canadians have, but it’s an aspiration escaping the middle class thanks to prices that continue to soar.
+Purchasing a place to call your own is a goal many Canadians have, but it’s a dream escaping the middle class thanks to prices that continue to soar.
 An average home in Vancouver will set you back almost one million dollars according to real estate marketing company RentSeeker, which analyzed housing prices across the country in 2015.
-Their data shows that a family needs to make $120,297 a year to afford the $909,293 price tag.
+Their data show that a family needs to make $120,297 a year to afford the $909,293 price tag.
 British Columbia is the most expensive province with an average home price of $667,480.

 The cheapest city in Canada was Trois Rivieres, Que., the country’s oldest industrial city with a tiny population of only 48,285.
 The average price for a home there is only $162,313, and you need to make a meager $28,515 a year to afford it.

-Demand points to Vancouver and Toronto as the hottest destinations in Canada—with a high quality of life and natural beauty to boast as assets.
-But foreign investment is also driving up the price by eroding the supply of housing available to Canadians living in those cities.
+Demand has caused Vancouver and Toronto to become the hottest destinations in Canada—with a high quality of life and natural beauty to boast as assets.
+But foreign investment is also driving up prices by eroding the supply of housing available to Canadians living in those cities.
 British Columbia recently introduced a 15 per cent foreign buyers tax to curb escalating costs—a move Toronto is watching closely.

 READ MORE: Metro Vancouver home sales dropped 75% after foreign buyer tax announced: realtor